 For the Samosas:

-- Pinch the middle of open end of the cone slightly to form a dent, and press edges together to tightly close, forming a pyramid-like shape.
+Taking each semi-circle, roll one end to the other forming a cone.
+Press the edge of the cone slightly with your fingers to prevent it from opening.
+Fill each cone with the potato filling.
+Pinch the middle of the open end of the cone slightly to form a dent, and press the edges together to tightly close, forming a pyramid-like shape.

 Recipe Notes: To keep samosas for longer periods of time, allow the unfried samosas to cool in the fridge for a few hours and then store them in sealed bags in the freezer.
 When ready to fry, just remove from the freezer and fry in hot oil without thawing them.